Sodium Oxybate Side Effects

 What should I watch for?

 You may get drowsy or dizzy.
 This medicine causes sleep very quickly.
 You should only take your first dose at bedtime, while in bed.
 The second dose should be taken 2.5 to 4 hours after your first dose.
-Do not drive a car, operate heavy machinery or perform any activities that require mental alertness for at least 6 hours after taking this drug.
+Do not drive, use machinery, or do anything that needs mental alertness for at least 6 hours after taking this drug.
 Do not stand up or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 Common and Rare Side Effects